 (6) Each applicant for providers of equipment shall also submit:

-(A) an established main location where the radiation machines, records, etc., will be maintained for inspection.
+(A) the address of an established main location where the radiation machines, records, etc., will be maintained for inspection.
 This shall be a street address, not a post office box number; and

-(B) a current copy of the applicant's operating and safety procedures which is required when personnel are provided in addition to equipment.
+(B) a current copy of the applicant's operating and safety procedures .
+This is required when the applicant’s personnel are provided to operate the equipment for the applicant’s client.

 (7) Each applicant for agency-accepted training courses specifically required by §289.253 of this title (relating to Radiation Safety Requirements for Well Logging Service Operations and Tracer Studies), and §289.255 of this title shall also submit: